 Joint (two people at one address) £30

 Life membership £500

 Membership leaflets are available here , at the University Libraries, or by contacting us directly.

-Under 'Designation' select 'Other' and in the text box that appears, please type 'Friends of Palace Green Library Single/Joint/Life Membership', as appropriate.
+Under Specifically For, please retype 'Friends of Palace Green Library Single/Joint/Life Membership', as appropriate.